 - Audit and Risk sub-committee to identify, monitor and recommend methods of managing the key risks associated with the Scheme.
-This sub-committee met on 4 occasions during the year ending 31 December 2022. - Investment sub-committee to review with fund managers and the investment consultant the investment performance of the pension funds and make recommendations to the Trustee on any aspects relating to the investment of the fund.
-The sub-committee met on 6 occasions during the year ending 31 December 2022. - Benefits sub-committee comprises any two Trustee Directors or any Trustee Director and the Pensions Manager.
+This sub-committee met on 4 occasions during the year ending 31 December 2023. - Investment sub-committee to review with fund managers and the investment consultant the investment performance of the pension funds and make recommendations to the Trustee on any aspects relating to the investment of the fund.
+The sub-committee met on 5 occasions during the year ending 31 December 2023. - Benefits sub-committee comprises any two Trustee Directors or any Trustee Director and the Pensions Manager.
 The Trustee has delegated authority to this committee to exercise discretion and make decisions regarding the payment of benefits in certain circumstances where referral to the full Board is not deemed necessary.
 This will usually involve deciding who is to receive lump sums and dependants' benefits on the death of a member and approving member requests for early retirement on grounds of incapacity.
 Cases are usually reviewed by the sub-committee electronically and decisions made via memorandum.
 If a decision cannot be reached, then a meeting is convened to discuss.
 If there is no consensus then the case is referred and decided by the full Trustee Board.
-The sub-committee met on 2 occasions during the year ending 31 December 2022.